September 10

 Are Induction Cooktops Electric?

-Induction cooktops are electric in the sense that they require electricity to operate, but they heat on an entirely different principle than standard electric cooktops.
+Induction cooktops are electric in the sense that they require electricity to operate, but they heat on a different principle than standard electric stoves.

-Induction uses magnetism to create heat, so when you put a ferritic (i.e., magnetic) pot on an induction hob and switch it on, the pot completes a circuit that causes the induction coil to get hot.
+Induction uses magnetism to create heat, so when you put a magnetic pot on an induction hob and switch it on, the pot completes a circuit that causes the induction coil to get hot.
 Since the pot actually becomes part of the induction coil, heat passes into it very rapidly.
-There is also very little heat loss to the ambient air because only the pot and coil get hot.
-This makes induction the most efficient type of cooking (about 90% efficient, compared to about 70% for electric and about 50% for gas).
+There is also very little heat loss to the ambient air because only the pot gets hot.
+This makes induction the most efficient type of cooking (about 90% efficient, compared to about 75% for electric and about 50% for gas).

-So the main difference between induction and standard electric cooktops is that you need magnetic cookware for induction.
+So the main difference between induction and standard electric cooktops is that you need magnetic cookware for induction (steel, cast iron, and carbon steel are the most common types of induction cookware).

-By the way, all cookware that works with induction will also work on an electric range.
+All cookware that works on an induction range will also work on an electric range.

 back to TOC